 If you're a passionate coffee fan or even just someone who enjoys their daily morning cup, chances are you've heard of Italian roast coffee.
 It's the deep, dark brew that adds an extra touch of richness to your cup.

-But do you know what it takes for coffee to be labelled as Italian Roast?
+But do you know what it takes for coffee beans to be labelled as Italian Roast?
 Keep reading as we dive into the specifics of this unique and flavourful roast!

 Introduction to Italian Roast Coffee